Development of Rheological Constitutive Modeling Method Using a Sparse Identification Algorithm: A Case Study for Extensional Flows: DATA-DRIVEN METHOD

 where $w$ is the weight factor ($w = 0.5$), ${\overline {\rm MSE}}_{\rm training}$ is the MSE between $\overset{\triangledown} {\boldsymbol T}$ and the reconstructed data, normalized by the value when the number of terms is $0$ (i.e., the sparsest case), and ${\overline {\rm MSE}}_{\rm solved}$ is the MSE between ${\boldsymbol T}$ and the stress data obtained by integrating the identified CMs, also normalized by the value when the number of terms is $0$.
 Our original study used only ${\overline {\rm MSE}}_{\rm training}$ ($w = 1$).~\cite{Sato2025a} We confirmed that when $w = 1$, a solution with a smaller $\alpha$ (i.e., a solution with a larger number of terms) that better fits the training data ($\overset{\triangledown} {\boldsymbol T}$) tends to have the smallest MSE, and that this solution is selected as optimal when we rely solely on ${\overline {\rm MSE}}_{\rm training}$ to obtain a final model.
-Our preliminary tests revealed that setting $w < 1$ yields a sparser solution that provides reasonable stress predictions.
+Furthermore, the selected model that relies solely on ${\overline {\rm MSE}}_{\rm training}$ may fail to yield bounded solutions; for example, the model containing terms that lead to unphysical responses will diverge during numerical integration. ${\overline {\rm MSE}}_{\rm solved}$ helps exclude such models and identify integrable models.
+Our preliminary tests revealed that setting $w < 1$ gives a numerically stable solution, consequently yielding a sparse model that provides reasonable stress predictions.
 The qualitative results remained unchanged when $w \le 0.5$; thus, we set $w = 0.5$ for the following tests.
 The (nearly) optimal solution is determined by using the MSE in Eq.~\eqref{MSE}.
 Since the sparse identification strategy favors a parsimonious solution, if the magnitude of the MSE is roughly at the same level over a specific range of $\alpha$, the sparser solution is considered optimal.